People

 About

-Sabina Dewan is President and Executive Director of the JustJobs Network, which she co-founded with John Podesta in 2013.
-Sabina has built in the JustJobs Network an innovative, international think tank focused on finding strategies to create more and better employment worldwide.
+Sabina Dewan is President and Executive Director of the JustJobs Network, an international research organization focused on finding strategies to create more and better employment worldwide.
 Formerly, she was a Senior Fellow and Director for International Economic Policy at the Center for American Progress for six years.

 Sabina’s research focuses on the role of quality employment in building equitable economies around the globe.
 She has published on a range of economic issues, from the impact of trade and globalization on employment to the nexus of renewable energy and job creation.